jade211/Digital-Atlas/functional_spec/functional_spec.md

 #### Data Retention:

-- Specify the duration for retaining user comments and interactions within the system to maintain relevance and manage the database size efficiently.
+- Specifying the duration of which user comments and interaction are retained within the system to maintain relevancy and manage database size efficiently.

 ### 3.4.1 System Architecture / Domain Model Diagram